 Fitbit Charge 2 v Fitbit Charge HR: Design

 The first difference you'll notice in design between the Charge HR and 2 is the screen: the 1.5-inch OLED display means the Charge 2 has more room to play with, while the HR's is significantly smaller with just enough space to display one bit of information at a time.
-For that reason the Charge 2 is also similar to the Alta in design.
-The extra screen is also necessary for the new notification features the Charge 2 introduces.
+For that reason the Charge 2 is similar to the Alta HR in design.
+The extra screen is also necessary for the Charge 2's more advanced notification features.

 The band itself isn't very different to the HR, measuring the same 21mm across, although the length will depend on which size you opt for - small, medium or large.
 However, on the Charge 2 you can swap the bands out, meaning you can opt for a classy leather look if you're pairing it with smarter clothes.
 The standard sports band comes in our different colour options: black, blue, plum and teal.